Content marketing supports every part of the marketing mix and it will be key driver of demand generation for many years to come.

 If you don’t focus on the audience and the message then there’s little point to your efforts.
 Content drives sales but only when done well and with a relevant supporting story in place.

-We’re all enjoying a spurt of growth in demand for content development and marketing in 2014.
+We’re all enjoying a spurt of growth in demand for content development and marketing .
 With 70% of marketers saying that content marketing has increased their brand awareness; 59% believe it supports sales growth; and 45% saying it has reduced their advertising costs (Source: iMedia Connection), taking the leap to a really targeted content campaign should be on the top of every marketer’s to-do list.